cityssm/itWorkshops/2019-09-excel/README.md

-# September 2019 - Microsoft Excel 2016
-## When's My Garbage Day?
+# Microsoft Excel 2016 - When's My Garbage Day?

 In July 2019, the City of Sault Ste.
 Marie launched automated garbage collection.
 With the new system came new roll-out garbage carts for all residents,